Skip to main content

 • Confirm the additional attribute/value actually exists in the user’s SAML metadata

-• If the default role is being applied, it means no conditional override matched
+• If the default role is being applied, no conditional override matched

 Operational Guidance